-To work Reversed Buttonhole Bar
+How to work Reversed Buttonhole Bar

 Commence this stitch by creating a foundation row of buttonhole stitches spaced evenly apart.
-In the sample I have illustrated these with the aqua thread.
+In the sample, I have illustrated these with the aqua thread.

 Turn your work so that the base of the buttonhole is at the top.